-Down 3-1 past the midway point of the final stanza, Philadelphia got goals from Dennis Ververgaert and Bill Barber to tie it up with 7:18 left, before Reggie Leach and Barber each added their second markers of the contest within a 36-second span to give the Flyers a 5-3 lead with 1:25 remaining.
+Down 3-1 entering the latter stages of the final stanza, Philadelphia received goals from Dennis Ververgaert and Bill Barber to tie it up with 7:18 left, before Reggie Leach and Barber each added their second markers of the contest within a 36-second span to give the Flyers a 5-3 lead with 1:25 remaining.

-Real Cloutier brought the Nords back to within one with just over a minute left, but Al Hill clinched the victory into an empty net 33 seconds later with Michel Dion pulled in favor of an extra attacker.
+Real Cloutier brought the Nords back to within one with just over a minute remaining, but Al Hill clinched the victory as he hit the empty net 33 seconds later with Michel Dion pulled in favor of an extra Quebec skater.

-Rookie Pete Peeters made 20 saves to remain undefeated for the year (11-0-2), while the win left Philly with a 19-1-7 mark for a league-best 45 points.
+Rookie Pete Peeters made 20 saves to remain undefeated for the year (11-0-2), while the win left Philly with a 19-1-7 mark and a league-best 45 points for the season.

-1980 -- Bobby Clarke recorded his fourth career hat trick with three second period goals and Mel Bridgman connected for the game-winner 4:56 into the third period to lead the Flyers back from a 5-2 deficit and offset a four-goal effort from Pittsburgh's Paul Gardner in a wild 6-5 triumph over the Penguins at the Igloo.
+1980 -- Bobby Clarke recorded his fourth career hat trick with three second period tallies, and Mel Bridgman provided the game-winner 4:56 into the third period to lead the Flyers back from a 5-2 deficit and offset a four-goal effort from Pittsburgh's Paul Gardner in a wild 6-5 triumph over the Pittsburgh Penguins at the Igloo.

-Brian Propp narrowed the margin to two goals with 6:40 left in the second, before Clarke struck twice in 1:30 to make it a 5-5 game heading into the final session.
-Propp, who assisted on Holmgren's first period goal, hit the 100-point plateau in the NHL with his goal.
+Brian Propp narrowed the margin to two goals with 6:40 left in the second, before Clarke struck twice in a 1:30 span to make it a 5-5 game heading into the final session.

 Philadelphia controlled the third period, outshooting the Penguins by a 15-4 count and getting the only goal via Bridgman.

-1987 -- Ron Hextall turned aside 39 of 42 shots and Murray Craven netted the game-winning goal with 5:34 remaining in regulation while the Flyers were skating two men shorthanded in a 4-3 thriller over the Winnipeg Jets at Winnipeg Arena.
+1987 -- Ron Hextall turned aside 39 of 42 shots and Murray Craven netted the game-winning goal while the Flyers were skating two men shorthanded with 5:34 remaining in regulation in a 4-3 thriller over the Winnipeg Jets at the Winnipeg Arena.

 Philadelphia appeared to have everything under control with a 3-1 lead through two periods.
 Peter Zezel and Paul MacLean traded first period tallies, but the Flyers scored both goals in the middle session despite being outshot 17-7.
-19-year-old Kerry Huffman registered his first NHL at 4:51, then Derrick Smith made it a two-goal lead 38 seconds later.
+19-year-old Kerry Huffman registered his first NHL marker at 4:51, and Derrick Smith quickly made it a two-goal lead just 38 seconds later.

-But Craven has other plans, beating Eldon 'Pokey' Reddick for the Flyers' first two-man shorthanded tally since Dave Poulin's against the Quebec Nordiques in Game 6 of the 1985 Eastern Conference Final.
+But Craven had other plans, beating Eldon 'Pokey' Reddick for the Flyers' first two-man shorthanded tally since Dave Poulin's strike against the Quebec Nordiques in Game 6 of the 1985 Eastern Conference Final.

-1998 -- The Flyers appear to pull out a 2-1 victory when Eric Desjardins beats Mikhail Shtalenkov with 24 seconds remaining in regulation, but defenseman Boris Mironov's goal with only seven ticks still on the clock gives the Edmonton Oilers a 2-2 deadlock at the First Union Center.
+1998 -- The Flyers appeared to pull out a 2-1 victory when Eric Desjardins beat Mikhail Shtalenkov with 24 seconds remaining in regulation, but defenseman Boris Mironov's goal with only seven ticks left on the clock gave the Edmonton Oilers a 2-2 deadlock at the First Union Center.

-Daymond Langkow, who asissted on all three Philadelphia goals, sent a pass from the corner towards the Av's net.
+Daymond Langkow -- who assisted on all three Philadelphia goals -- sent a pass from the corner towards the Av's net.
 The puck deflected off of Keith Primeau, then hit Gagne in the thumb of his glove and past Patrick Roy for the flukey game-tying marker.
-The play was under video review for a fair amount of time before it was ruled that Gagne's glove never left the stick and it was a good goal.
+The play was under video review for a fair amount of time before it was finally ruled that Gagne's glove never left the stick and it was deemed a good goal.

-2003 -- Martin Brodeur stops all 32 shots he faced as the New Jersey Devils blanked the Flyers at the First Union Center, ending Philadelphia's home streak without a loss from the beginning of a season at 14 games (12-0-2).
-The span is the second-longest in team history, only topped by 'The Streak' club of 1979/80, who went 26 games (19-0-7) from the start of the year without dropping a decision.
+2003 -- Martin Brodeur stopped all 32 shots he faced as the New Jersey Devils blanked the Flyers, 2-0, at the First Union Center, ending Philadelphia's home streak without a loss to begin the season at 14 games (12-0-2).
+The span was the second-longest in team history, only topped by 'The Streak' club of 1979/80, who went 26 games (19-0-7) from the start of the year before dropping a home decision.

 Peter Forsberg's first period tally knotted the game after Jan Hrdina had given the home team an early lead, and Sami Kapanen hit the empty net with eight seconds left to seal the win.

-2008 -- Mike Knuble recorded a pair of goals, Kimmo Timonen chipped in a career-high four assists, and Martin Biron stopped 23 shots as the Flyers doubled up the Pittsburgh Penguins 6-3 at the Wachovia Center.
+2008 -- Mike Knuble recorded a pair of goals, Kimmo Timonen chipped in with a career-high four assists, and Martin Biron stopped 23 shots as the Flyers doubled up the Pittsburgh Penguins, 6-3, at the Wachovia Center.
 The win was Philadelphia's fourth in a row, as they improved to 12-1-3 over the course of their last 16 outings.

-Philadelphia received goals from five different players to build a 5-0 lead.
-Jeff Halpern ruined Bryzgalov's shutout bid when he scored with just under seven minutes left to play.
+Philadelphia received goals from five different players to build a 5-0 lead, before Jeff Halpern ruined Bryzgalov's shutout bid with just under seven minutes left to play.